List of sports events affected by the coronavirus pandemic | Taiwan News

 Citius Meeting in Bern, Switzerland on Aug.
 15 canceled.

 Gateshead Diamond League (British Grand Prix) on Aug.
 16 postponed to Sept.
-12.
+12 canceled.

 Rio Half Marathon in Brazil on Aug.
 16 postponed to Jan.
 24, 2021.